OGRECave/ogre-next/Docs/src/manual/hlms.md

 since IdString destroys the original string in Release mode.

 HlmsParamVec is an array/vector of key-value string pairs to specify custom parameters on creation.
-Valid values depends on the implementation.
+Valid values depend on the implementation.
 You should see the Constructor's documentation for more information on them.